18 Behind-the-Scenes Facts About 'Goldfinger'

 3. Goldfinger was the first James Bond film to switch directors.

 Like the group of actors who've played Bond, the group of filmmakers who've helmed a Bond film is still a rather exclusive club.
 In 1964, as producers prepared to make Goldfinger, it was still a club of one.
-Terence Fisher, who'd directed both Dr. No and From Russia With Love, was assumedly also going to return for the third Bond film, and even contributed some work to pre-production.
+Terence Young, who'd directed both Dr. No and From Russia With Love, was assumedly also going to return for the third Bond film, and even contributed some work to pre-production.
 Ultimately, however, he decided to step away from the grind of the budding action franchise and its schedule of one film per year at the time.